afra16181falakh/resume-analyzer/README.md

 ## Usage

-1. Place your resumes in the `resumes` folder
+1. Place your resumes in the `resumes` folder.
 2. Run the analyzer:
    ```bash
    python resume_ranker.py
    ```
-3. View the results in the `output` folder
+3. View the results in the `output` folder.

+## Recent Updates

+- Added logging functionality to track request metadata.
+- Introduced a new endpoint for enhanced resume analysis.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or features you'd like to see.

+## License

+This project is licensed under the MIT License.